 Rationale

 Data used for traditional stock assessment are sparse for bottom fish, and it is unlikely that traditional methods will be applicable for most deepwater species in the Convention Area.
 In addition, some bottom species have unique life cycles, sporadic recruitment patterns and irregular spawning-recruitment relationships that also makes difficult accurate stock assessment.
 All these require specific approaches for management and sustainable use of bottom fisheries resources.
 More than ten bottom species have been exploited by fisheries in the Convention Area during the last two decades.
-Two fish are recognized as priority species: North Pacific armorhead (NPA) Pentaceros wheeleri and splendid alfonsino Beryx splendens.
+Two fish are recognized as priority species: North Pacific armorhead (NPA) Pentaceros wheeleri and splendid alfonsino (SA) Beryx splendens.

 Areas of work